l1mey112/stas/README.md

   -comptime-depth <num>   Adjust compile time recursion depth for evaluating
                           comptime functions.
 Default: 12 -trace-calls            Compiled executable will have function calls traced at runtime.
-Will not trace inlined calls.
-  -h, --help              Show this message
+Will not trace inlined calls -h, --help              Show this message

+SUBCOMMANDS

+  ./stas symlink          Will create a symbolic link to the stas compiler
+                          inside `/usr/local/bin/stas`

 ```

 ## spec